DTJF/fbdoc/src/doc/Usage.md

                          *.bas
 \endverbatim

-and second we need to set fb-doc as the filter for these files
+and second we need to set \Proj as the filter for these files

 \verbatim
-FILTER_PATTERNS        = *.bas=fbdoc \
+FILTER_PATTERNS        = *.bas=fb-doc \
-                         *.bi=fbdoc
+                         *.bi=fb-doc
 \endverbatim

 \note Doxygen doesn't allow to send additional options directly to
        a filter.
-So if we need further options we can set the name of a batch file here and call fb-doc from the batch file passing further options.
+So if we need further options we can set the name of a batch file here and call \Proj from the batch file passing further options.

 That's it.
 When we now start doxygen with proper settings for the paths and output format, we get our first auto-created documentation.
-(Try it with the fb-doc source code.)
+(Try it with the \Proj source code.)

 To get caller and callees graphs (as in this document) it gets a little tricky.
 Doxygen needs the function calls inside the function bodies (in the C source).
-But when fb-doc acts as a Doxygen filter it gets restarted on each file.
+But when \Proj acts as a Doxygen filter it gets restarted on each file.
 So it doesn't know a function declaration in file B when working on file A. The names of all the functions must be known to evaluate their calls in a function body and to generate proper pseudo C source.
-That's why fb-doc reads the names from a file called <em>fb-doc.lfn</em> in the current folder.
+That's why \Proj reads the names from a file called <em>fb-doc.lfn</em> in the current folder.

-We needn't generate this file manually, fb-doc can do this for us by executing the command
+We needn't generate this file manually, \Proj can do this for us by executing the command

 ~~~{.sh}
 fb-doc --list-mode